SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/tutorial-share-data-between-web-parts-global-variable.md

 # Share data between web parts by using a global variable (tutorial)

 When building client-side web parts, loading data once and reusing it across different web parts helps improve the performance of your pages and decrease the load on your network.

 > [!NOTE]
+> When developing using SPFx v1.7.0 or newer it is recommended to use the [Dynamic Data feature of the SharePoint framework for passing data and events between web parts on page](../../dynamic-data.md).

+> [!NOTE]
 > Before following the steps in this article, be sure to [set up your SharePoint client-side web part development environment](../../set-up-your-development-environment.md).